aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/management/create-spreadsheet/_index.md

 ## Why should you use the Create Spreadsheet API?

-- **Developer‑Friendly** – Aspose.Cells Cloud offers SDK libraries in multiple languages, enabling quick development and providing comprehensive documentation.
-Compared with building custom chart‑rendering solutions, this significantly reduces development effort.
+- **Developer‑Friendly** – Provides SDK libraries for multiple languages and extensive documentation, simplifying integration compared to building custom solutions.
-- **Reduced Labor Costs** – Eliminates the need for dedicated staff to consolidate documents manually.
+- **Labor Efficiency** – Allows automation of document consolidation, reducing manual effort.
-- **Pay‑per‑Use** – No upfront investment; you only pay for the API calls you actually use.
+- **Pay‑per‑Use Pricing** – Charges are based on API usage without upfront licensing fees.
-- **Zero Maintenance Costs** – No servers to maintain, no software updates, and no compatibility concerns.
+- **Managed Service** – The API is fully hosted, removing the need for on‑premises server maintenance or software updates.

 ## How to Use the Create Spreadsheet API with SDKs